huwdp/huwcode-documentation/docs/iofunctions.md

 ## FileExists
 `fileExists(file)`

-FileExists function returns 1 if file based on the specified file location exists, otherwise the function will return 0.
+FileExists function returns 1 if file based on the specified file location exists; otherwise the function will return 0.

 ## FileRead
 `fileRead(file)`